 Recommended: How to cite a book

 Where can you find this manual?
 Every university library should have a number of copies of the APA citation style manual, as well as manuals for other citation styles.
-However, the below table gives you a solid base for the APA citation style.
-Moreover, quoting sources which are not among the most common ones as listed here is rather the exception than the rule.
-The following overview is an adaptation from Samac et al. (2014), UCOL (2015), Hascher (n. d.) und Carlson (2018):
+However, the table below provides you with a solid foundation on APA citation style basics.
+Moreover, quoting sources which are not among the most common ones as listed here is the exception rather than the rule.
+The following overview is adapted from Samac et al. (2014), UCOL (2015), Hascher (n. d.) und Carlson (2018):

 |Type of source||Citation in the reference section in APA citation style||Examples in APA Citation Style|